Ernst Thälmann (film): Historical accuracy

 Journalist Erich Wollenberg, a former member of the KPD, wrote a review of Son of his Class in 1954, in which he claimed the film was a "cocktail of heroic lies and distortions, with few drops of truth mixed in it."
 He pointed out that, contrary to the film, Thälmann was not on the Western Front when the German Revolution broke out on 5 November 1918, but in Hamburg: this detail was cited in Thälmann's official biography, written by Bredel himself.
 Wollenberg had found one other discrepancy between the biography and Son of his Class: the real Thälmann played no major role in the struggle against Kapp's supporters.

 Historian Detlef Kannapin noted that, while the film portrays Thälmann as seeking to convince the reluctant Social-Democrats to join forces against the Nazis, he never pursued this policy.
 As late as October 1932, he referred to the SPD as the chief rivals of the communists, and often called them "Social-Fascists".
 The Comintern's resolution to form an anti-Nazi bond with the Social-Democrats was only made in 1935, when Ernst Thälmann was already imprisoned.
-According to Kannapin, the figure of Robert Dirhagen, the minor SPD member, symbolizes the Social-Democrat wing of the SED, which united with KPD under Soviet pressure.
+According to Kannapin, the figure of Robert Dirhagen, the minor SPD member, symbolizes the Social-Democrat wing of the SED, which united with the KPD under Soviet pressure.
 Seán Allan and John Sandford wrote that in the film, the blame for Hitler's rise was "laid solely on the Social-Democrats", thus justifying the KPD's Stalinist line and its rivalry with the SPD before 1933.

 Cultural impact

-Mandatory screenings of both parts continued to be held in factories and collective farms years after their release.
-The films became part of the curriculum in the East German education system, and all the pupils watched them in school.
+Mandatory screenings of both parts continued to be held in factories and collective farms for years after their release.
+The films became part of the curriculum in the East German education system, and all pupils and students watched them in school.
 Footage from the movies was used to make eight short films, with lengths ranging from 8 to 27 minutes, that were shown to young children.
 It held a particularly significant status in the Ernst Thälmann Pioneer Organisation; in 1979, the movement's manual still listed the film as an important source of information about Thälmann's life.